yangalexandery/yangalexandery.github.io/index.md

   <li>18.404: Theory of Computation</li>
 </ul>

-I hope to document what I learn from these classes here.
+I hope to document what I learn from these classes <a href="https://medium.com/@alex_yang">here</a>.
 Please feel free to email me regarding any feedback or corrections.

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)